RosterElf Logo UK

 NSW RSA requirements in detail

-Victoria and Queensland are the notable exceptions in the RSA landscape — both states currently issue RSA certificates with no expiry date.
-A worker who completed RSA in Victoria in 2005 technically holds a valid certificate today.
+Several states — including Victoria, Queensland, Western Australia and South Australia — currently issue RSA certificates with no expiry date.
+A worker who completed RSA in Victoria years ago technically still holds a valid certificate today.
 However, employers in these states should still verify that staff actually completed accredited RSA training through an approved provider, and that the certificate is authentic.
-The absence of a renewal requirement does not reduce the employer's responsibility to verify compliance.
+The absence of a renewal requirement does not reduce the employer’s responsibility to verify compliance, and some states (such as SA) require staff to hold RSA within a set period of starting work.

-If your hospitality group operates across multiple states — a common scenario for restaurant chains, hotel groups, and bar networks — you need to manage RSA compliance requirements for each jurisdiction separately.
-An employee who transfers from your Melbourne venue to your Sydney venue will typically need to obtain an NSW RSA before serving alcohol in NSW.
-Building this into your rostering and scheduling process prevents compliance gaps when staff move between locations.
+For hospitality groups that operate across multiple states — a common scenario for restaurant chains, hotel groups, and bar networks — this means managing RSA compliance for each jurisdiction separately.
+Building state-specific checks into your rostering and scheduling process prevents compliance gaps when staff move between locations.

 How to get an RSA certificate